 Double rooms from £363.50, including tax at 20 per cent.
 Please note the hotel charges an additional service charge of 5% per booking on check-out.

 Breakfast is not included, nor currently served at the hotel.
 Plenty of London's best options are mere minutes away, though.
 Chateau Denmark offers a discretionary service charge of 5 per cent on the total accommodation rate.

 As a few of the buildings are listed, some original staircases have been preserved and some apartments retain their narrow doorways so, if mobility is an issue, do request a wide-entrance room.
 Specialist equipment for those with hearing and vision impairments is also available.

 At the hotel

-First and foremost: your own butler.
+First and foremost: your own butler (or, ahem, 'Btlr').
 Then, in rooms: Artcoustic speaker system, air-con, Nespresso coffee machines, bespoke Soapsmith bath products, sizeable 'maxi' bar with soft drinks, beers, wines and spirits, laundry service on request.
 On 'campus': the Now building event space, three live music venues, access to a recording studio, two restaurants, a pop-up shop space – and more to come.
 Free WiFi throughout.

 Our favourite rooms